Elquintas/conversational_teddy/README.md

 ```

 Should you attempt to free Marvin from his curse (saying: "I want to set you free!"), the system will guide you through a series of 4 minigames that award each one of the four magical words, used to release Marvin.
-Once everything is complete and you've gathered all the words, you may attempt say the msequentially to set him free.
-But be warnedi!
+Once everything is complete and you've gathered all the words, you may attempt say them sequentially to set him free.
+But be warned!
 Speaking them in the different orders may trigger unforeseen consequences, leading to different endings.

 ## Installation

 Marvin uses python 3.10.12 and poetry as a dependency manager.
 If you do not have poetry installed in your system, please refer to poetry's installation guide.
 In order to properly build the virtual environment, run the following commands (skip if already installed):

 ```sh
 pyenv install 3.10.12